protocol/launchpad/docs/about-launchpad.md

 4. Create a PR for your change.
 Questions? [ping the core contributors](https://github.com/protocol/launchpad/graphs/contributors) to this repository.

 ## Expectations
-This curriculum is designed for those who already have a basics set of software engineering skills.
+This curriculum is designed for those who already have a basic set of software engineering skills.
 Launchpad Cadets will know:
-* How to use Github for source control
+* How to use Github for source control, including making PRs & suggestions
-*
+* How to navigate and troubleshoot an operating system and install dependencies
+* A good level of knowledge in the programming language(s) of their choice
+* Experience using the basic software engineering design lifecycle
+* Experience implementing and testing software projects

 ## Sections